What’s the cost of insurance for an old house?

 • Your home’s security

-Having ample home security, such as burglar alarms and CCTV, may lower your insurance premium.
+Having ample home security, such as burglar alarms and CCTV, might lower your insurance premium.

 • Your claims history